 What is YouthMappers?

 YouthMappers is an international university consortium on Mapping for Resilience.
-The consortium organizes a global community of learners, researchers, educators, and scholars to create and use open geographic data that directly address locally defined development
+The consortium organizes a global community of learners, researchers, educators, and scholars to create and use open geographic data that directly address locally defined development challenges worldwide.

 What does YouthMappers support?